White House cites 'deep concerns' about WHO COVID report, demands early data from China

 Going forward, all countries, including China, should participate in a transparent and robust process for preventing and responding to health emergencies, Sullivan said.

-Reporting by Ted Hesson, Andrea Shalal and Michael Martina; Editing by Daniel Wallis and Diane Craft
+Reporting by Ted Hesson, Andrea Shalal and Michael Martina; Editing by Daniel Wallis and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.